topolphukhanh/topolphukhanh.github.io/_posts/2019-03-25-Monitor-cassandra-deploying.md

 We have a strange query deploying, it takes 60 seconds to complete the query.
 Otherwise, it only take 0.16 seconds (mean) to complete query.
 Is timeout of cassandra?
 So what is the reason.

-I follow the path of jobs query:
+Follow the path of jobs query:
 - networks trouble, it's cluster cassandra !?
-- memory full, trouble with swap ram? cassandra note recommend the swap space !?
+- memory !?, cassandra in memory trouble!? trouble with swap ram!? cassandra note recommend the swap space !?
 - bad disk !?
 - cpu resource trouble !?
-- and what else?
+- and what else!?

 Reference: